 Supplemental Materials-Supplemental materials should be prepared and available upon request of the campus-wide Tenure and Promotion Committee.
 They do not need to be uploaded to your e-Portfolio unless requested by the immediate supervisor or dean who will notify the faculty member, in writing, if supplemental materials are needed for review.
 The candidate will have seven (7) calendar days to provide the appropriate documents.
-Failure to respond to this request will result in the disqualification of the submitted portfolio.
+Failure to respond to this request may affect the recommendations the Tenure and Promotion Committee and the Provost, which in turn may impact the President's decision on awarding tenure or promotion.
 Examples of supplemental materials may include the following:

-- Materials that corroborate excellence in service.
-For example, this section could include a list of committees served on and/or chaired and a description of the significant work of the committee, a list of board(s) served on or membership in community organizations, involvement in campus projects, involvement with student organizations, etc. This section could also include letters of appointment, letters of thanks for your contribution, announcements of talks or performances you have given, or copies of your contributions. - 5.4 Pre-Tenure, Post-Tenure, and Corrective Post-Tenure Portfolios (Old 3.4) All recommendations regarding pre-and post-tenure reflect the careful review of the electronic portfolio.
+Materials that corroborate excellence in service.
+For example, this section could include a list of committees served on and/or chaired and a description of the significant work of the committee, a list of board(s) served on or membership in community organizations, involvement in campus projects, involvement with student organizations, etc. This section could also include letters of appointment, letters of thanks for your contribution, announcements of talks or performances you have given, or copies of your contributions.

+5.4 Pre-Tenure, Post-Tenure, and Corrective Post-Tenure Portfolios (Old 3.4) All recommendations regarding pre-and post-tenure reflect the careful review of the electronic portfolio.
 Therefore, the e-Portfolio must reflect a degree of thoroughness, detail, and substantiation to demonstrate the qualities expected from tenured faculty members per the Board of Regents Policy Manual, Section 8.3.7.2.
 Lack of thorough documentation and lack of clarity in presenting the information and supporting evidence for the application are liabilities for the candidate.
 The e-Portfolio should emphasize the impact the faculty member has had on students and the institution.